 \subsection{Categorification}

-An ``additive categorification" of a cluster algebra hac been well studied in recent years.
-Roughly speaking, it lifts a cluster algebra structure on a category level, that is, one may find a {\it cluster structure} (see \cite{BIRS09} for precisely definition) on the category.
-Such category always has some duality property so called $2$-Calabi-Yau property.
+An ``additive categorification" of a cluster algebra has been well studied in recent years.
+Roughly speaking, it lifts a cluster algebra structure on a category level, that is, one may find a {\it cluster structure} (see \cite{BIRS09} for precise definition) on the category.
+Such category always has a duality property called $2$-Calabi-Yau property.
 In particular, the cluster category is an important example of $2$-Calabi-Yau triangulated category with cluster structure, which gives a categorification for the cluster algebra of acyclic type with trivial coefficients.
-In \cite{A09}, Amiot constructed generalized cluster categories for a quiver with potential $(Q,W)$.
-We denote this generalized cluster category by $\mathcal{C}_{(Q,W)}$.
+In \cite{A09}, for a quiver with potential $(Q,W)$, Amiot constructed a generalized cluster category $\mathcal{C}_{(Q,W)}$.

-For a cluster algebra with non-trivial coefficients, some stably $2$-Calabi-Yau Frobenius category also has cluster structure (see \cite{BIRS09,FK09}).
+Some stably $2$-Calabi-Yau Frobenius category also has cluster structure (see \cite{BIRS09,FK09}), which gives categorification of a cluster algebra with non-trivial coefficients.
 In our context, such Frobenius category is always a kind of subcategory of module categories.
 For the cluster algebra structure on the coordinate ring

 of the affine open cell in the Grassmannian, where $\phi_{\{1,2,\ldots ,k\}}$ is the consecutive Pl\"ucker coordinate indexed by $k$-subset $\{1,2,\ldots ,k\}$, Geiss-Leclerc-Schr\"oer have given in \cite{GLS08} a categorification in terms of a subcategory $\Sub Q_k$ of the category of finite dimensional modules over the preprojective algebra of type $A_{n-1}$.
 Note that the cluster coefficient $\phi_{\{1,2,\ldots ,k\}}$ in $\C[\Gr(k,n)]$ is not realised in the category.
 More recently, Jensen-King-Su~\cite{JKS16} have given a full and direct categorification of the cluster structure on $\C[\Gr(k,n)]$, using the category $\CM(B)$ of (maximal) Cohen-Macaulay modules over the completion of an algebra $B$, which is a quotient of the preprojective algebra of type $\tilde{A}_{n-1}$.